Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 Once you have it figured out, download it in the different files needed for the various social media accounts.

-REAL TALK: I’m going to be real with you – this probably won’t be a ground breaking logo.
-You probably won’t win any awards for it.
-That’s okay.
+Don’t worry if this isn’t the best logo ever.
 Once you get your business off the ground, you’ll loop back around and pay someone really talented to create a custom logo from scratch.
-So, go easy on yourself and make it work.

 Rather Just Pay Someone Else?